anthonyjcesario/todo-list/readme.md

 If you want to contribute, there are a couple of things that you need to do.

 In the db folder, there is a .sql file.
 You can load this into whatever sql thingy that you use.
-Then, fire up the index.php file and at the top, you will find the following variables:
+Then, open up the Database.php class in the Classes folder and fill out the following variables:

 $DB_HOST
 $DB_USER